boutproject/BOUT-dev/manual/sphinx/users.rst

 BOUT++ is still under development, and so occasionally you may be lucky enough to discover a new bug.
-This is particularly likely if you’re modifying the physics module source code (see section [sec:equations]) when you need a way to debug your code too.
+This is particularly likely if you’re modifying the physics module source code (see :ref:`sec-equations`) when you need a way to debug your code too.

 -  Check the end of each processor’s log file (tail data/BOUT.log.\*).